hschneid/xfvrp/README.md

 ## Change log

 ### 11.4.5
+#### Breaking Changes
+- Renamed XFVRPOptType -> XFVRPOptTypes
+  - Changed optimization types from enum to simple list.
+With this, it is possible to inject own optimization logic into XFVRP.

+#### Changes
 - Introduced compartments as explicit resource.
 User can control the way, how demands are checked for capacity constraint.
 Default compartment is the mixed pickup and delivery.
   ```
     xfvrp.addCompartment(CompartmentType.PICKUP);